adoptium/infrastructure/ansible/playbooks/nagios/documentation/USAGE_GUIDE.md

 test-osuosl-aix72-ppc64-4 (Function - Provider - O/S - Architecture - Counter)

+These stanzas will be used to create the groups, and server check configurations displayed by the Nagios server.

 More details can be found within the (public inventory file)[https://github.com/adoptium/infrastructure/blob/master/ansible/inventory.yml] and within the documentation contained within the (infrastructure repository)[https://github.com/adoptium/infrastructure/]

+4.2) Secondly, a context needs to be defined for which of the top tier/function based Stanzas should be used for creating configurations.
+Within the Adoptium context, we currently only create automated configuration files for the build, test and dockerhost functions.
+This option is defined in the main.yml file within the Nagios_Config role defaults file.
+The parameter shown below can be amended to limit the scope of the automated configuration generator.

+# Ansible Inventory Host Group Types To Monitor -- Maps To Nagios Service Groups
+Nagios_Service_Types: 'build test dockerhost'

+4.3) Finally, there is a mapping process which maps the Function & O/S stanzas of the hostnames defined in the Ansible inventory file to jinja2 templates.
+The rules for mapping hostnames to template files is in the Nagios_Server_Config.py file found within the roles/Nagios_Config/files/ directory, the templates themselves are found within the parallel templates subdirectory.
+The mapping process works by matching the Function & O/S stanzas is, build-windows to a matching j2 template file e.g. build-windows-template.j2, the rules python file also contains an exclusion list for excluding specific hosts.
+Hosts that do not have matching template rules and are not in the exclusion list

 Additional Notes For Installing Using Vagrant